-Parents are urged to monitor their child's behavior and contact the school if they think counseling or additional support is needed.
-Following a school crisis, specially trained school and district crisis team members and social workers are available to provide counseling and outside referrals to students, staff members, and others who may need it.

-Depending on the nature and amount of damage, school may be moved to a different location.
+- Anyone picking up a child from a reunification site must show a current government-issued photo ID. - Parents coming to the reunification site are reminded to cooperate with emergency management and district officials to ensure safe and smooth operations. - Parents are urged to monitor their child's behavior after an emergency situation and to contact their child's school if they think counseling or additional support is needed.
+Following a school crisis, specially trained school and district crisis team members and social workers are available to provide counseling and outside referrals to students, staff members, and others who may need it. - Depending on the nature and amount of damage, school may be moved to a different location.
 The district will inform parents of any changes.